faranalytics/dialog/README.md

 Dialog provides a framework and a set of interfaces for building VoIP Agent applications.

-**NB** Dialog is still under active development.
-Prior to 1.0.0, public interfaces may change on turns of the minor.

 ### Features

 - An easy to understand modular framework